-EERE uses Funding Opportunity Announcements (FOAs) to solicit applications in specific program areas and selects projects based on a merit review process that includes industry and technology experts.
+EERE uses Funding Opportunity Announcements (FOAs) to solicit applications in specific program areas and selects projects based on a merit review process that includes independent third-party experts from industry and universities.

 When you apply for funding, the application process may include multiple phases:

 - Letter of intent

 - Concept paper

 - Full application phase

 At each phase, EERE performs an initial review of the applicant submissions to determine whether they meet the eligibility and compliance requirements listed in the FOA.
 Noncompliant, nonresponsive, or otherwise ineligible submissions will not move forward in the review process.

 FOA-specific submission deadlines are listed on the EERE Exchange and on the FOA document cover page.
 All applications must be submitted via EERE Exchange unless specifically stated otherwise.
 If you have questions about the application process, send them to the email listed in the "Contact Information" section of the FOA you're applying for.

 For more information on how EERE evaluates applications, see DOE's Merit Review Guide for Financial Assistance and refer to the Application Review Information section of each EERE FOA.